-- The importance of fatigue both in port and at sea following time in port. - The importance of .......(4) a proper and effective look-out.
+- The importance of fatigue both in port and at sea following time in port.

-- B. Read the following extract on fatigue.
+B. Read the following extract on fatigue5.
 Five parts have been removed from the text.
 Choose from the parts A-E the one which fits each gap (1-5).

-[A] [B] Sleep needs Hundreds of to last sufthousands of ficiently long sea creatures to include died.
-Within several two years, the periods of local marine deep sleep population and REM and fishing industry had all (dream) sleep. but collapsed.
-[C] However, the same organisational mistakes continue to be made to the present day throughout the industry.
+[A] Sleep needs to last suf- ficiently long to include several periods of deep sleep and REM (dream) sleep.
+[B] Hundreds of thousands of sea creatures died.
+Within two years, the local marine population and fishing in- dustry had all but collapsed.
+[C] However, the same or- ganisational mistakes continue to be made to the present day throug- hout the industry.
 [D] Automation solves some problems at the expense of creating others.
-In the case of the unfortunate crew on Exxon Valdez, the demands placed on them increased fatigue to the point where it became a serious threat to safety.
+In the case of the unfortunate crew on Exxon Valdez , the demands placed on them increased fatigue to the point where it became a serious [E] Neither had been given their manda- tory six hours off duty before their 12-hour duty began. sleep. but collapsed. industry. it became a serious threat to safety.

-[E]

-Neither had

-been given

-their mandatory six hours

-off duty

-before their

-12-hour duty

-began.